 Interactive typography, such as QR codes integrated with text or augmented reality elements, is gaining traction as a way to engage consumers and provide additional information.

-Best Practices for Typography Selection in Packaging
+What are the Best Practices for Selecting Typography in Packaging?